IsaiahHarvi/scratch-nn/README.md

 # scratch-nn
-Neural Network without any ML Libraries
+Multi-Layer Perceptron made from scratch, without the use of any ML Libraries.